TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Solutions-Template.md

 ### Videos <!--Level 3 heading required. -->

 Video Description <!-- Include a caption that describes how the video addresses this issue.
 Call out highlights of the video.
-To be accessible, video must include captions, a transcript, and audio description, and is delivered in an accessible media player.-->
+To be accessible, video must include captions, a transcript, and audio description, and is delivered in an accessible media player. -->

 <!-- Single video example: -->